top of page

 Indigenous Plants of the Island

-When adding plants to your garden, consider indigenous plants.They’re easy to maintain, compliment the special bush environment of the island and surrounding national parks, and you’ll also be providing a good food source which will attracts birds.The Bushcare Group has recently updated a comprehensive list of plants which are local to the island, which parts of the island they do best in, and details of local nurseries where you can source seeds and plants.
-You can access the list here.
+When adding plants to your garden, consider indigenous plants.
+They’re easy to maintain, compliment the special bush environment of the island and surrounding national parks, and you’ll also be providing a good food source which will attract birds.
+The Bushcare Group has a comprehensive list of plants, 2011 which are local to the island, as well as a pictorial guide to Suggested Plants of Dangar Island vol 1, Spring 2024, Both conatin information about which parts of the island plants do best in, and details of local nurseries where you can source seeds and plants.

 Resources